ConfD-Developer/ConfD-Demos/log4j-2-upgrade/README.md

 # Changing the log4j 2 Version

-NSO use Apache Log4j 2 for Java log messages.
-This simple shell script help change the version of the Log4j 2 jar files that are included with the NSO release.
+ConfD use Apache Log4j 2 for Java log messages.
+This simple shell script help change the version of the Log4j 2 jar files that are included with the ConfD release.

 ## Steps